grzelkowski/quick-ajax-post-loader/readme.txt

 Yes, it includes a default grid style (up to 12 columns) that can be disabled if full customization is desired.

 == Changelog ==
+= 1.3.4 - 2024-11-29 =
+- Improved the activation process to ensure default options are correctly set.
+- Fixed an issue where some default settings were not applied during activation.
+- Introduced enhancements to improve the plugin's stability and reliability.

 = 1.3.3 - 2024-11-27 =
 - Improved ARIA compliance and accessibility for tab navigation in the settings page.
 - Improved the update process for smoother upgrades to newer versions of the plugin.